jzfai/vue3-admin-plus/README.md

 A new  generation admin  construct   using  vue3(setup-script)+vite2+element-plus and similar design  for   vue-element-admin

-Use eslint+prettier format and verification code to improve code standardization and development efficiency
+Use eslint+prettier+gitHooks format and verification code to improve code standardization and development efficiency

 [Access address](http://8.135.1.141/vue3-admin-plus)